 The kitchen cranks out a long list of good eats to pair with beer.
 Try the drunken clams, drunken shrimp, steamed oysters, or steamed jumbo shrimp to start.

 The sandwich list includes a hefty three-meat burger dubbed “Two Brothers Burger” that comes with sautéed onions, mushrooms, peppers, and pepper-jack cheese.

 Seafood goes great with beer, and the menu has beer-battered fish and chips, a tuna burger, fish tacos, Cobb Island crab sandwich, or a rockfish sandwich on offer.
 Cape Charles Brewing Company is open year-round., and is one of the best restaurants in Cape Charles where you can kick back and relax with a brew.

 Every town needs a coffee house for locals and visitors to gather and get their caffeine fix.
 The Cape Charles Coffee House not only fills that need, but they also serve up a decent breakfast and lunch all year long.

 The owners have renovated the old Cape Charles Bank, circa 1910, and made this one spectacular hangout.
 Come for coffee and free WiFi, finding a perfect nook to hide out in until the tasks of the day call you out.

 The upstairs is a great place to hold a meeting, event, or party.
-Set amongst the opulence of the wealthy days when this was a bank, the tin ceilings, art deco chandeliers, hardwood paneling, offers a classy space for rent.
+Set amongst the opulence of the wealthy days when this was a bank, the tin ceilings, art deco chandeliers, hardwood paneling, offer a classy space for rent.